Inflectra/spira-documentation/docs/index.md

 management system, ideal for quality assurance teams.

-SpiraTeam® is our integrated Application Lifecycle Management (ALM) system that manages your product\'s requirements, releases, test cases, issues and tasks in one unified environment.
+SpiraTeam® is our integrated Application Lifecycle Management (ALM) system that manages your product's requirements, releases, test cases, issues and tasks in one unified environment.

 SpiraPlan® expands on the features in SpiraTeam® to provide a complete